 Mr. Cohen: If a student is diagnosed with ADHD and it adversely impacts educational performance (broadly defined) and requires special education instruction, they are entitled to special education and related services via an IEP.
 If a student has ADHD and it substantially limits some area of functioning at school, but does not require special education, they will likely be entitled to a 504 plan, which can provide related services (such as counseling or nursing) or accommodations.

 Dr. Bertin: When does it matter if someone has an IEP instead of a 504 plan?
 What does the 504 law cover that people might not realize?

-Mr. Cohen: An IEP generally provides far more detail as to what the student will receive, when and how they will receive it and how their progress will be measured.
-It also provides for more detailed due process safeguards for the student and more explicit protections for the parent that insure their right to participate in the process.
+Mr. Cohen: An IEP generally provides far more detail as to what the student will receive, when and how they will receive it, and how their progress will be measured.
+It also provides for more detailed due process safeguards for the student and more explicit protections for the parent that ensure their right to participate in the process.

 By contrast, a 504 plan can provide the services contained in an IEP and is easier to obtain and is more flexible, but is harder to enforce and has less detail and accountability built in.
 Most importantly, the safeguards in relation to discipline for a student with an IEP are more explicit than those for students with a 504 plan.

 Dr. Bertin: To ask an entirely leading question, if a child is behind in skills that let them manage their own education, are schools responsible for teaching those academic skills?
 Seeing a test date online and knowing how to study for that test are different ideas when someone has ADHD.

 Mr. Cohen: This question is a bit confusing, but IDEA is more explicitly required to provide remedial education to address a disability, whereas 504 is more focused on accommodating the manifestations of the disability so the student is still able to function in school at an adequate level.
 Both IDEA and 504 could address problems with study skills, organization, or time management if those difficulties are due to the child’s disability.